 Nathanael replied, "Rabbi, you are the Son of God!
 You are the King of Israel!"
 Jesus answered, "Do you believe because I told you that I saw you under the fig tree?
 You will see greater things than these."
 And he said to him, "Very truly I tell you, you will see heaven opened and the angels of God ascending and descending upon the Son of Man."

-It's hard not to like the person of Nathanael as portrayed by the evangelist in today's gospel.
+It's hard not to like the character of Nathanael as portrayed by the evangelist in today's gospel.
 He clearly wasn't the kind of man who got carried away by other people's enthusiasms.
 When Philip breathlessly tells him, "We have found the Messiah, Jesus of Nazareth," Nathanael's reply was, "Can anything good come out of Nazareth."
 To Philip's credit, he persisted with Nathanael, and he must have broken through Nathanael's prejudice because at the beginning of today's gospel we find Nathanael coming towards Jesus.
 Jesus addresses him as a man incapable of deceit, someone in whom there is no guile.
 What you see is what you get, as we might say today.
 The same description "A man in whom there is no deceit" could be used of Fr.
 Charles of Mount Argus, whose feast we celebrate in Dublin today.

 As a result of his meeting with Jesus, Nathanael the sceptic comes to confess Jesus as "the Son of God; the King of Israel."
 Jesus makes Nathanael a wonderful promise, "You will see;" Angels were understood as mediators, connecting heaven and earth.
 Jesus promises Nathanael that he will come to appreciate Jesus as the meeting point of heaven and earth.
 Nathanael travelled a journey from scepticism to great faith, with the promise of greater things to come.
 We are all on a journey of faith; we can all hope to see those greater things that Jesus promises Nathanael.
 As Paul says, "now we see as in a mirror dimly, then we shall see face to face."